Cielquan/verbum/README.md

    - `release-candidate` -> `rc`
 4. Other variante as `rc` are not supported for release-candidates.
 5. Pre-release identifier must follow the scheme `{a|b|rc}N` where `N` is an interger.
-6. Pre-release, post-release and dev-release counter must start with 1 not 0.
+6. Pre-release and post-release counter must start with 1 not 0.
    A 0 is interpreted as not set.
 This means e.g. bumping a post-release on this `1.1.1rc0` would result in `1.1.1.post1`.
 7. Addition identifiers or separators are forbidden.